initbiz/initbiz.github.io/cumuluscore/index.md

-# Cumulus Core - create a SaaS (multi-tenant) application in OctoberCMS
+# Cumulus Core - create a multi-tenant SaaS application in OctoberCMS
 ![Cumulus banner](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/cumuluscore/assets/images/cumulus-banner.png)

 ## Introduction

-The plugin is a skeleton for building Software as a Service (SaaS, multi-tenant) applications using OctoberCMS.
-SaaS is (according to Wikipedia) a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
+The plugin is a skeleton for building multi-tenant SaaS (Software as a Service) applications using OctoberCMS.

-The easiest way to understand the contept is to imagine an application that you want to create for your clients (one application for more than one client) but it is going to be hosted on your server.

-Here are some use cases where Cumulus may help:
+Here are some examples where Cumulus may help:
 * system for your clients' companies where they can have their private data in the cloud (your server) while other clients cannot see each other's data - like invoicing system, client management system, etc.
 * system for schools where classes can share some data and have access to some data while cannot see other classes data like exams system, school diary, etc.
 * every system that supports cutting functionality for different plans (like "Free", "Plus", "Pro", etc.)